bootphon/ABX-accent/abx-accent/data/data_splits/filenames/adapt/README.txt

-adapt(2min) frome each speakers, for each accent differeny from the files used for abx study for the same speakers.
+Adaptation(2min) from each speaker, for each accent different from the files used for abx study for the same speakers.